 The cost of installing, serving, removing and storing those Christmas decorations by a professional company is between $3,000 and $6,000.
 In addition to the cost of the decorations itself and electricity.

-Most people wonder how much these houses spend in electricity with so many lights on.
+Most people wonder how much these houses spend on electricity with so many lights on.
 There are rumors that some houses end up paying a $10,000 electric bill in December!
+Crazy, right?